tswanson222/modnets/README.md

 * The primary functions used for the third model are: `mlGVAR` and `lmerVAR`, depending on which approach you wish to use.

 ## Model selection
-* For model selection, you can use `varSelect` to employ either best-subset selection, the LASSO, ridge regression, or elastic net (all via `glmnet`), or the hierarchical LASSO (via `glinternet`).
+* For model selection, you can use `varSelect` to employ either best-subset selection (via `leaps`), the LASSO, ridge regression, or elastic net (via `glmnet`), or the hierarchical LASSO (via `glinternet`).
 These methods support various information criteria as well as cross-validation for model selection, and are embedded within the `varSelect` function.
+* As a note, all of the model selection procedures in `varSelect` operate on a sequential, nodewise basis.
 * Additionally, you can use the `resample` function to use repeated subsampling or bootstrapping with the `varSelect` algorithm built in.
+* This latter method will take into account the actual model-fit values (such as those obtained in the GLS-driven SUR for temporal networks)

 ## Stability \& power analyses
 * Currently, these methods are not supported in the multilevel setting.